Toshio Motoya: Views on Jews

-Jewish people control American information, finance, and laws, and they benefit greatly from globalization because they move their massive profits to tax havens so they don’t have to pay any taxes.
+Jewish people control American information, finance, and laws, and they benefit greatly from globalization because they move their massive profits to tax havens so they don't have to pay any taxes.

 In reaction to criticism, Motoya apologized and wrote in a following issue of APA magazine:

-"I always mean to praise the Jewish people as wise, with excellent skills in the fields of information, finance, and the law.
-But considering their history of struggle, I decided my statements had gone too far and removed them from the website."
+I always mean to praise the Jewish people as wise, with excellent skills in the fields of information, finance, and the law.
+But considering their history of struggle, I decided my statements had gone too far and removed them from the website.

-Motoya is the author of an essay titled: "Japan Should Use Jewish Marketing Companies to Correct Historical Falsehoods".
+Motoya died on 11 February 2026, at the age of 82.